-- If you are able to cover living expenses with your own finances and money, you have to provide proof of this, for instance with an account statement.
+- If you can cover your living expenses with your own funds (e.g., savings), you can provide proof of this with an account statement, for instance.
 Your bank or embassy should normally accept a bond.

-More information about the living expences in Germany, you will find here.
+You can find more information about the living expenses in Germany here.

-All students in Germany are unexceptionally required to have health insurance that meets the requirements of German law.
-Students are required to be insured at a German statutory health insurance carrier starting from the first day of their first semester (i.e. beginning 1 October for winter term; regardless of date of arrival).
+All students in Germany are unexceptionally required to have a health insurance that meets the requirements of German law.
+Students are required to be insured at a German statutory health insurance carrier from the first day of their first semester (i.e., beginning October 1st for winter term; regardless of date of arrival).
 The university will not accept any private travel or emergency insurances as proof of insurance.
-There is a reduced student fee which generally applies to all students under 30 years of age.
-For students over 30 years of age or with children, different regulations apply (contact your coordinator).
-Abbe School of Photonics will assist you to find a suitabel health insurance after your arrival.
+There is a reduced student fee, which generally applies to all students under 31 years of age.
+Different regulations apply for students over 31 or with children (contact your coordinator).
+Abbe School of Photonics will assist you to find a suitable health insurance upon your arrival.

-Please note: Your travel to Jena and the days before your enrollment won't be covered.
-We highly advise you to take out a travel insurance policy.
+Please note: Your journey to Jena and the days before your enrollment will not be covered.
+We strongly advise you to take out a travel insurance policy.

-We are offering a presessional German intensive language course starting at the beginning of September.
-It is highly recommended to participate in this.
-This is the best preparation for studying here since you have enough time to learn the basics of the language of your new home country, meet new friends and get to know Jena and Germany.
-The personal enrollment for this course takes place int he last week of August.
-If, for some reasons, you can´t participate in the language precourse, you are expected to arrive by the end of September, since our program starts with two mandatory presessional courses in Mathematics and Physics during the first weeks of October.
+We offer a presessional intensive German language course starting at the beginning of September.
+Participation is highly recommended.
+This is the best preparation for studying here, since you have enough time to learn the basics of the language of your new home country, meet new friends, and get to know Jena and Germany.
+The personal enrollment for this course takes place in the last week of August.
+If, for some reason, you are not able to participate in the language precourse, you are expected to arrive by the end of September at the latest, since our program starts with two mandatory presessional courses in Mathematics and Physics during the first weeks of October.

-However, enrollment to the university is not possible before the last days of September/ beginning of October.
+However, enrollment at the university is not possible before the last days of September/ beginning of October.

-- From Frankfurt: There are high-speed trains (ICE) running hourly from Frankfurt-Airport or Frankfurt Central Station to Erfurt or Weimar.
-In Erfurt or Weimar you have to change to a regional train to Jena (approx. travel time: 3.5 to 4 hours).
+- From Frankfurt: There are high-speed trains (ICE) running hourly from Frankfurt-Airport or Frankfurt Central Station to Erfurt or Weimar, where you can change to a regional train to Jena (approx. travel time: 3.5 to 4 hours).

 To find a suitable connection, please check the website of Deutsche Bahn.
 You can also ask travel agencies for support.

-If you wish to be assisted by a student mentor please register here.
-If you arrange it with your student mentor, she/he will also pick you up from the train station in Jena.
+If you wish to be assisted by a student mentor, please register here.
+This way, you have the chance of arranging for your mentor to pick you up from the train station in Jena.

-And last but not least, our Professors, teachers and students are also here to help you to cope with your prospective studies - a strong and supportive community is awaiting you in Jena!
+Last but not least, our professors, teachers, and students are also here to help you to cope with your prospective studies - a strong and supportive community is awaiting you in Jena!

 We look forward to welcoming you!